PlanetKiF/kif.github.io/_posts/docs/2021-01-15-configuring-the-game-server.md

 layout: post
 category: documentation
 title: "Configuring the Game Server"
-date: 2021-01-20
+author: "Ciske Busch"
+#date: 2021-01-15
 ---

 There are more then 3000 variables and commands to configure the client and server behavior  of CS:GO.
 Here we try to give you a basic understanding of how configuration works, how to find information about configuration and how we configured our server.

 ## Sources of information ##